Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars

-This paper, the third in our series, presents the spectroscopic confirmations of MGQPC candidates primarily using the Dark Energy Spectroscopic Instrument Data Release 1 (DESI DR1) data.
-We report 16 dual quasars and 36 projected quasar pairs, and present their finding charts and spectra.
+This paper, the third in our series, presents the spectroscopic confirmations of some MGQPC candidates primarily using the Dark Energy Spectroscopic Instrument Data Release 1 (DESI DR1) data.
+We report 17 dual quasars and 143 projected quasars, and present their finding charts and spectra.
 This paper is organized as follows.
-Section~\ref{sec:intro} introduces the background and scientific significance of dual quasars.
-Section~\ref{sec:data} describes the data sources and the selection methodology.
-Section~\ref{sec:result} presents the results and a detailed discussion.
-Finally, Section~\ref{sec:sum} summarizes our findings and outlines prospects.
+Section~\ref{sec:data} describes the data sources, the selection methodology, and presents spectra and images.
+Notes on individual systems are provided in Section~\ref{sec:systems}, followed by a discussion of the overall sample in Section~\ref{discussion}.
+We give the conclusion in Section~\ref{sec:sum}.
 We adopt a flat $\Lambda$ cold dark matter ($\Lambda$CDM) cosmology throughout, with H$_0 = 70\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_{\mathrm{m}} = 0.3$.